How to Do an SEO Page Audit and Skyrocket Your Rankings

 Key Points:

-While specialized tools can make an SEO Page Audit easier and more detailed, it is possible to perform a basic audit without them.
+While specialized tools can make an SEO Page Audit easier and more detailed, it’s possible to perform a basic audit without them.
 You can manually check title tags, meta descriptions, headers, URL structure, and keyword usage.
 However, specialized tools would be more efficient for more technical aspects like page load speed or detecting broken links.

 Key Points: